Tiled Beamspace MVDR for 1024-element Wideband Radar: Introduction

 Our earlier work \cite{noroozi2025scaling} demonstrated that energy concentration in beamspace enables wideband windowed-beamspace MVDR processing with complexity scaling dominated by the $O(N \log N)$ cost of spatial FFTs.
-However, even with beamspace dimension reduction, further architectural innovations are required to support \emph{spatially massive} arrays whose total aperture exceeds what can be processed as a single monolithic block.
-Recent tiled array architectures—proposed for massive phased arrays and hybrid processing in communication systems \cite{han2024tiled} partition the array into smaller subarrays (``tiles'') for scalability, but require careful coordination to achieve coherent full-aperture performance.
+However, further architectural innovations are required to support \emph{spatially massive} arrays whose total elements exceed what can be processed as a single monolithic block.
+Recent work in multiuser MIMO reception shows the promise of tiled beamspace dimension reduction \cite{han2024tiled}, and motivates the approach presented in this paper.

-In this paper, we extend beamspace-MVDR radar processing to a \emph{coordinated tiled} architecture designed for massive wideband arrays.
-Each tile performs a local 2D spatial FFT followed by an angle-of-arrival dependent beamspace window that extracts only the dominant DFT bins for a given target direction.
-The windowed outputs from all tiles are then concatenated and processed jointly in a low-dimensional global beamspace domain using MVDR beamforming.
-This approach distributes the computationally heavy spatial transforms across tiles while keeping covariance estimation and beamforming centralized but low-dimensional.
-As a result, the system achieves coherent full-aperture performance with drastically reduced computational and memory requirements.
+In this paper, we extend reduced-dimension beamspace MVDR beamforming for wideband radar to a tiled architecture that enables scaling to massive antenna arrays by parallelizing computations across tiles, across subbands, and across targets.
+Each tile performs a local 2D spatial FFT followed by an angle-of-arrival (AoA) dependent beamspace window that extracts, for each subband, the dominant DFT bins for a desired beamforming direction corresponding to each target being tracked.
+The windowed outputs from all tiles are concatenated for covariance estimation and adaptation of a reduced-dimensional MVDR beamformer.
+Application of the resulting MVDR beamformers is parallelized across tiles with minimal requirements for inter-tile communication.
+Our performance evaluation considers a 1024-element array, organized in eight 128-element tiles, which is representative of the scale envisioned for emerging massive MIMO digital radar.